QubesOS/qubes-doc/user/advanced-topics/how-to-disable-seamless-mode.rst

     Retype new password:
     passwd: password updated successfully

   Set any non-empty password.
 It is required to log in.
-Alternatively, configure LightDM autologin.
+Alternatively, `configure LightDM autologin <https://wiki.archlinux.org/title/LightDM#Enabling_autologin>`__.

   .. hint::